Asian shares mixed amid dismal earnings, Wall Street slump

 Japanese automaker Nissan Motor Co. reported a loss for the fiscal first quarter and projected to remain in the red for the second year straight.
 Other big-name Japanese companies such as camera company Canon and robot manufacturer Fanuc also reported weak results.

 Earnings reports overnight also discouraged investors, pulling shares lower on Wall Street.
 Market players are awaiting the outcome of a U.S. Federal Reserve policy meeting that began Tuesday.
-Gold prices moderated their steep climb, adding 0.3% to 1,949.70 by midday Asia time.
+Gold prices moderated their steep climb, adding $8.60 to 1,953.20.

+The pandemic is the primary concern, as secondary outbreaks raise the likelihood of further lockdowns to curb a resurgence in countries that had thought to have the virus under control, said Jeffrey Halley of Oanda.

+“An escalation followed by the renewal of severe movement restrictions could see the much-feared secondary wave double-dip recession occur.
+That has not been priced into markets remotely unless you are talking about precious metals.
+But as yet, we are not at the double-dip stage,” Halley said in a commentary.

 The Federal Reserve began a two-day meeting on interest rates Tuesday, with an announcement scheduled for Wednesday.
 Investors largely expect the central bank to keep short-term rates at their record, near-zero low, but they’re also looking to hear what it says about how long they may stay there.